Mark692/PhotoPXL/PHPDoc/files/Entity/E_Photo.php.txt

      * @param string $desc The description given by the user
      * @param bool $is_reserved Whether the photo is reserved or public
      * @param array $cat The categories of this photo
+     * @param int $up_Date The date of upload.
+Leave it empty to set it to NOW
      * @param array $likes The list of users that liked the photo
-     * @param int $up_Date The date of upload.
-Leave it empty to set it to NOW */ public function __construct($title, $desc = '', $is_reserved = FALSE, $cat = [], $up_Date = 0, $likes = [], $comments = [])
+     * @param array $comments The list of users that commented the photo */ public function __construct($title, $desc = '', $is_reserved = FALSE, $cat = [], $up_Date = 0, $likes = [], $comments = [])
     {